gdg-norway/devfest/content/speakers/nivetha_maran.md

   - Directives in Angular
 ---

-I am a Software Engineer with focus on frontend technologies on Angular, React, Javascript, etc, with industry experience of around 3 years.
-Besides my regular job, I am an ambassador for GDG/WTM Chennai community.
-More info can be found here https://gdg.community.dev/gdg-chennai/, where we conduct technical meetups, conferences, workshops to develop tech and soft skills for the local developer community.
-And a PROUD feminist.
+Nivetha Maran is a Software engineer at Fourkites, technical speaker and a community leader .
+She is skilled in frontend technologies like Angular, React , Javascript, etc and has around 3 years of industry experience.
+Besides her regular job, she also manages Google Developers Group and Womentechmakers Chennai for almost 2 years .
+She loves to give tech talks around Angular and other web technologies at conferences.
+And most importantly she loves coffee more than anything :P

 **[Twitter](https://twitter.com/NivethaMaran)**